TABLETS and ORAL SOLUTION

 in your condition.
 Your doctor may want to change your dose or advise you to stop

 Ask your doctor or pharmacist to answer any questions you may have.

-Nausea, vomiting, abdominal pain, abnormal stools, indigestion, wind, problems with your digestive system;
+nausea, vomiting, abdominal pain, abnormal stools, indigestion, wind, problems with

 Further information about nausea, vomiting or abdominal pain